 4a.
 How can I give money to ShelterBox?

-Most of our fundraisers organise their own events and activities – anything from sponsored walks and coffee mornings to fire walking and a 100-kilometer “ultra marathon” in Lapland!
+Most of our fundraisers organize their own events and activities –- anything from sponsored walks and coffee mornings to fire walking and a 100-kilometer “ultra marathon” in Lapland!
 Please email firstname.lastname@example.org should you need any support, fliers or posters.